openforis/sepal-doc/docs/source/team/style_guide.rst

 Focus on user needs
 ^^^^^^^^^^^^^^^^^^^

-Consider user goals and questions when contributing to SEPAL documentation.
+Consider user goals and questions when contributing to **SEPAL documentation**.
 Define these goals and identify these questions before, during and after making contributions, so that articles can be useful and clear for users.

 Ensure user goals are kept in mind when planning, drafting, and finalizing content.
 Ensure user questions are addressed and answered in the documentation, minimizing confusion and allowing users to achieve their goals.